gordianknotC/nxp_note/aqueduct/SecurityRoute.md

 > ⚡ Once parsed, an  `Authorizer`  sends the information - either the bearer token, or the username and password - to its  `AuthServer`  for verification.
 If the  `AuthServer`  rejects the authorization info, the  `Authorizer`  responds to the request with a 401 status code and prevents the next controller from receiving the request.
 Otherwise, the request continues to the next controller.

+- For  `Authorizer.bearer`
-For  `Authorizer.bearer`, the value in a request's header must be a valid, **unexpired access token**.
+the value in a request's header must be a valid, **unexpired access token**.
 These types of authorizers are used when an endpoint requires a **logged in user**.

+- For  `Authorizer.basic`
-For  `Authorizer.basic`  authorizers, credentials are verified by finding an OAuth 2.0 client identifier and ensuring its client secret matches.
+authorizers, credentials are verified by finding an OAuth 2.0 client identifier and ensuring its client secret matches.
 Routes with this type of authorizer are known as  **_client authenticated_**  routes.
 These types of authorizers are used when an endpoint requires a **valid client application**, but **not** a logged in user.

 ### Authorizer and OAuth 2.0 Scope